 Durable Value offers two services, each harnessing the 6 Competitive Advantages recognised for growing the value of companies:

-• For companies without a clear advantage over rivals, Formulation service helps create a strategy that leads to a competitive advantage,
+• For companies without a clear advantage over rivals, Formulation service helps create a strategy that leads to an enduring competitive advantage,

 • For firms already with an advantage, Expansion service advises on growth paths that deepen the advantage, for a stronger overall business.